pisethx/pisethx.com/content/en/uses.md

   - Logitech MX Master 2S

 others:
-  - iPhone 12 Pro Max
+  - iPhone 15 Pro Max
   - OnePlus 8 Pro
   - Airpods Pro 2
-  - Apple Watch Series 7
 ---

 #### Here are the tools that I use on a daily basis.